China: British consulate worker Simon Cheng released | DW | 24.08.2019

 Meanwhile, Hong Kong has been bracing for more protests as the pro-democracy movement marks its 11th weekend.
 In addition to rallies, the activists had pledged conduct a "stress test" of transport links leading to the city's airport after a court banned new protests at the site.

 Posters circulating online urged the protesters to "drag" their feet and be as slow as possible, aiming to cause disruption.
-Roads and railways leadign to the airport operated normally as of Saturday morning.
+Roads and railways leading to the airport operated normally as of Saturday morning.

 Elsewhere, however, the city's MRT rail company closed four subway stations near the Kwun Tong area where one of the Saturday rallies was due to be held.
-On Friday, the transport company said that they had been given an injuction to prevent protesters from disrupting their services, and that they could immediately stop service if "fights, vandalism or other acts of violence occur" at their stations.
+On Friday, the transport company said that they had been given an injunction to prevent protesters from disrupting their services, and that they could immediately stop operating if "fights, vandalism or other acts of violence occur" at their stations.

 Previously, Chinese state media criticized MRT for allowing "rioters" to leave the scene by train after clashing with police.